blorente/beyond-the-loop/_drafts/2020-08-01-3-programming-milestones-to-work-towards.md

 This cycle actually continues, almost forever. **Experienced engineers have deeply mastered many, many concepts**, so they are able to form very complex systems without being worried about the details of every small pieces.

+> Advanced engineers have a very rich vocabulary of programming concepts at their fingertips.

 **The more advanced you are, the bigger picture you can see**.

 #### Resources

-While **practice** is king to develop this intuitive understanding, here are some books that teach essential concepts:
+While **practice** is the most important factor to develop this intuitive understanding, here are some books that teach essential concepts:

 - [Clean Code](https://amzn.to/317iqo9): It's a great handbook for solid Object Oriented Programming.
 Whether you like OOP or not, it has some great notions on how to keep OOP code neat and tidy.
 - [The Pragmatic Programmer](https://amzn.to/2D0C6lK): The best programming book I've read, by far.
 It outlines best practices for engineers, and **how** to achieve the deep understanding I refer to in this book.
 I want to write a full review soon, so subscribe if you're interested!

-**Full Disclosure:** These are all affiliate links, so I get a small amount of money if you buy them.
-These are my favourite books, and I really think you'll enjoy them.
+_Full Disclosure: These are all affiliate links, so I get a small amount of money if you buy them.
+These are my favourite books, and I really think you'll enjoy them._

 ## Conclusion

 These milestones have been consistently met by senior developers around me, so I think you can benefit by working towards them!

-If you are interested in any of these goals, but would like advice or direction, **don't hesitate to contact me on Twitter**: [@BeyondLoop](https://twitter.com/BeyondLoop).
+However, keep in mind that **these can take years to accomplish!** These are career-long goals to strive towards, it's expected that they will take time!

+**I'd like to hear from you.** Have you met any of these milestones?
+Which one are you going for next?
+Was this article helpful?

+**Don't hesitate to contact me on Twitter** [@BeyondLoop](https://twitter.com/BeyondLoop), for questions or feedback.
 I'll be happy to help however I can.

 Until then, happy journey!